Tensor Graphical Lasso (TeraLasso): Introduction

 \section{Introduction}

-The availability of large space-time, matrix, and tensor data with complex dependencies has revived the field of statistics, machine learning, signal processing, and a broad range of application domains.
+The increasing availability of matrix and tensor-valued data with complex dependencies has fed the fields of statistics and machine learning.
 Examples of tensor-valued data include medical and radar imaging modalities, spatial and meteorological data collected from sensor networks and weather stations over time, and biological, neuroscience and spatial gene expression data aggregated over trials and time points.
 Learning useful structures from these large scale, complex and high-dimensional data in the low sample regime is an important task in statistical machine learning, biology and signal processing.